sahibdhanjal/AR-unsupervised-learning/README.md

 posteriors = gmm.compute_posteriors(X)
 ```

-For testing it on randomly generated data, generate test case as described above and then run ```python gmmtest.py```
+For testing it on randomly generated data, you can run ```python gmmtest.py``` from the examples folder.
+On setting appropriate flags, a data file and a plot (only for 1D/3D case) will also be generated.

 ### Documentation
 Documentation for GGMM by Eric Battenberg available [here](http://ebattenberg.github.io/ggmm)